Khairul38/music-library-system-backend/README.md

-# Music Library System
+# Welcome To Music Library System

-This is the documentation for the Authentication and Core Service component of the Music Library System.
-It is built using Node.js, TypeScript, Express.js, Zod validation, PostgreSQL and Prisma.
+This is the documentation for the Music Library System's Authentication and Core Service component.
+It is built using Node.js, TypeScript, Express.js, Zod validation, PostgreSQL, and Prisma.

 <!-- HOW TO RUN -->